 Place grab bars next to any slippery surfaces, including showers lined with tile or marble, so it will be easy for you to hold onto something while you are wet.

 Consider in-floor heat systems in the bathroom to keep your feet warm.

 Create enough clear floor space in the bathroom for a wheelchair to maneuver.
 Allow a 60-inch turning area of clear space in the handicapped bathroom.

 Avoid using throw rugs.

-If you want to add a walk-in tub into your handicap bathroom remodel, this will give you access in and out of the shower.
-This type of bathtub is either fiberglass or acrylic materials, which do not need additional installation like tile floors.
+Adding a walk-in tub to your bathroom design will give you easier access to getting in and out of the tub.
+This type of bathtub is made of either fiberglass or acrylic materials, which do not need additional installation like tile floors.

 The benefits of installing a walk-in tub are: